 All artwork must be ready for display when submitted.
 Flat work must be matted and/or framed (use wire and screw eyes for heavy frames) and be ready to hang.
 Adhesive picture hangers may be used for light matted work.
 Framing must be secure.

 REQUIRED: Artwork submissions MUST include signed permission forms, or they will not be accepted.

 - "REGIONAL SHOW ONLY" entries must have the original signed form AND one copy.

 - "STATE-LEVEL CONSIDERATION" entries must have the original signed form.
 No copy is necessary.

 ATTENTION: Neither Capital Region ESD 113 nor the Office of Superintendent of Public Instruction is responsible for lost or damaged work.
 Securely wrap all artwork when transporting it to ensure its safety.

-Because of his approach to teaching and his clear vision for how he would serve the state as a representative of our region, Capital Region Educational Service District 113 named Ryan Healy as our 2019 Regional Teacher of the Year.
-We’re proud of the work he’s doing and look forward to sharing his influence across our state.
+Because of the strong connection she makes between physical and social-emotional health and her commitment to each and every student, Capital Region Educational Service District 113 named Lisa Summers as our 2020 Regional Teacher of the Year.
+We're proud of the work she is doing and look forward to sharing her influence across our state.

 About the Teacher of the Year Program